Summer 2014 USTA Jr. Team Tennis Rules & Procedures

 In the event of rain during a match, completed individual matches will stand as played.
 Incomplete matches must be resumed by the same players at the exact game and point as they stood when play was halted.
 Lineups for matches not started (including any position previously to be defaulted) may be changed provided it does not conflict with the eligible player rules.
 Forfeits stand if the rain begins after the scheduled time of the forfeited match.
 Matches must be completed in accordance with the Rain-Out Rules.
 Teams must wait at least 30 minutes before calling the match.
 If, at the end of 30 minutes, the courts are still not playable, the match is officially null and void.
 Captains may mutually decide to continue waiting; however, the rainout rules are officially in effect and defaults will not be called on matches started after the 30 minute waiting period has ended.

-In the event a Saturday match is cancelled due to rain, teams have 7 days in the winter to make up the regularly scheduled match.
+In the event a Saturday match is cancelled due to rain, teams have 7 days to make up the regularly scheduled match.
 If no day can be agreed upon, the match must be played on the 8th day.
+The 8th day is Sunday at 5:00pm.
 If it rains on the 8th day, the match must be made up the next day there is no rain.
-In the winter, the 8th day is Sunday at 5:00pm.
-The summer makeups will remain at 11 days.
-In the Summer Season, the 11th day is Tuesday at 10:00 AM.

-In the event that the last regular season match is cancelled due to rain, the default day/time is Monday at 10:00 AM.
+In the event that the second to last or last regular season match is cancelled due to rain, the default day/time is Sunday at 1:00 PM.
 If it rains on this day, the match must be made up the next day there is no rain.

 Teams are not obligated to play a match when the temperature is BELOW 32 degrees or ABOVE 95 degrees based on www.weather.com.
 If teams decide to play at that time, it must be the decision of both captains.
 Use Rain-Out Rules to reschedule the match.
 There are no provisions for extreme wind.
 Wind chill may not be a factor in rescheduling a match.
 Captains cannot agree to reschedule if the temperature is at or above 32 degrees.
 Once the match has begun, it cannot be called because of extreme cold.
 If any player decides that he or she cannot continue, the match will be retired.